-I’m sure you’ve been there—sitting outside at the end of a long day, your lungs itching for that first hit of smooth, sweet vapor and then, a blinking light.
-You press the fire button and yet, nothing.
+I’m sure you’ve been there—sitting outside at the end of a long day, your lungs itching for that first hit and then, bam, a blinking light.
+With your vaping session ruined, you wonder, why is my vape pen blinking?

-You may want to know that the LED light behind your vape’s fire button is used by most manufacturers to give you any warnings or signals that could interfere with your vaping experience, especially if the device doesn’t have a digital display.
+Most manufacturers use the LED indicator light behind your vape’s main button to give you any warnings or signals that could interfere with your vaping experience, especially if the device doesn’t have a digital display.

-While the meaning of these warnings can vary according to manufacturer or device, there are a few possible causes that are common among vape pens.
+While the meaning of these warnings can vary depending on the manufacturer or device, there are a few common causes that result in blinking vape pens.

 1. Low or Dying Battery

-The most common reason for a flashing light on your vape pen is to indicate that your battery is running low.
-When there is not enough power coming from the battery, your vape will give a blinking light (a red light with some devices) to let you know it needs to be charged.
+The most common reason for a flashing vape pen light is to indicate the battery life is about to end.
+When there is not enough power coming from the vape pen battery, your vape will give a blinking light (a red light usually) to let you know you need to charge it.

-To see if this is the case, charge your vape until the light stays on (or stays green), indicating a full battery.
+To see if this is the case, leave your battery charging until the light stays on (or the lights turn green), indicating a full battery.

 2. Fire Button Locked

-Some devices on the market allow you to lock the fire button to prevent your vape from accidentally firing while it’s in your pocket or bag.
+Some devices on the market allow you to lock the hit button to prevent your vape pen from accidentally firing while it’s in your pocket or bag.

-To test if this may be the issue with your vape, press the fire button three times in quick succession, then give it another go.
-Some vapes require you to press it five times to unlock it.
+To test if this may be the issue with your vape, press the hit button three times in quick succession, then try another hit.
+Some vapes require you to push it five times to unlock it.

 Take a look at your manual to see if your vape has a lock function and how you can deactivate it.